Canonical domains for coadjoint orbits: Introduction

 \section{Introduction}

-Let $\gg$ a compact semisimple Lie algebra.
+Let $\gg$ be a compact semisimple Lie algebra.
 The Killing form intertwines the coadjoint and adjoint representations of $\gg$ on $\gg^*$ and $\gg$, respectively.
-Therefore any adjoint orbit is equipped with the Kostant-Kirillov-Souriau symplectic form for which the adjoint action of $\gg$ is Hamiltonian.
+Therefore, any adjoint orbit is equipped with the Kostant--Kirillov--Souriau symplectic form for which the adjoint action of $\gg$ is Hamiltonian.

 Let $\GG$ be a connected Lie group whose Lie algebra is $\gg$.
-If $X$ is an adjoint orbit, then the complexification of $\GG$ also acts on $X$, and thus so any of its subgroups.
+If $X$ is an adjoint orbit, then it can be endowed with a complex structure (a K\"ahler structure with K\"ahler form the Kostant-Kirillov-Souriau symplectic form) such that the complexification of $\GG$ acts on $X$ by holomorphic transformations, and thus so do any of its subgroups.
 A group involution on $\GG$ determines one such subgroup upon complexification of its fixed point set.
-This is a so-called spherical subgroup: its action on $X$ has a finite number of orbits \cite{Sp,Ma}.
-In particular it has a dense open orbit $X^*\subset X$.
+This is a so-called spherical subgroup: Its action on $X$ has a finite number of orbits \cite{Sp,Ma}.
+In particular, it has a dense open orbit $X^*\subset X$.

 Our first result in this paper concerns the existence of canonical coordinates for the restriction of the $\mathrm{KKS}$ symplectic form to $X^*$ for appropriate choices of involution.

 \begin{theorem} Let $(X,\w)$ be an adjoint orbit of the compact semisimple Lie algebra $\gg$ endowed with its $\mathrm{KKS}$ symplectic form.
 A Lie algebra involution whose opposite involution $\sigma$ acts on $X$ with non-empty fixed point set determines a real analytic diffeomorphism